shaazsaleem/Library-Management-System/README.txt

 - Search for Books: Search for books in the library's catalog.

 Contact:
-Any questions feel free to contact the author at shaazsaleem@my.smccd.edu
+Any questions, feel free to contact the author at shaazsaleem@ucmerced.edu